- Not to be confused with Inishbofin Island in County Donegal.

 Get in

-A foot-passenger ferry sails from Cleggan on the Connemara mainland, three times a day Jun-Aug and twice Sept-May.
-Adult return is €25, bicycles €5.
+[edit]A foot-passenger ferry sails twice a day from Cleggan on the Connemara mainland.
 The crossing takes 30 min and a day-trip gives you five hours on the island.
 Buses from Galway and Clifden connect with some ferries.

 You can't bring a car to the island.
-Park at Cleggan anywhere that won't cause inconvenience to residents or other harbour users, or pay €4 in one of the private parking areas.
+Park at Cleggan anywhere that won't cause inconvenience to residents or other harbour users, or pay for one of the private parking areas.

-That includes the island airport, built and maintained since 2009 at the taxpayers' expense and lying deserted.
+The island airport 500 m north was built and maintained since 2009 at the taxpayers' expense but lies deserted.
 Even private aircraft aren't allowed to use it.
 It's a similar story at Cleggan, the mainland end of a planned air link, and the whole debacle has cost €10 million so far, with more "management fees" still being paid.
+They've painted X - X - X on the runways to emphasis that they're closed, that'll be another €500,000 please.

 Get around